syl20bnr/spacemacs-elpa-mirror/melpa/exwm-x-readme.txt

-* Exwm-X                                                         :README:doc:
+* EXWM-X                                                         :README:doc:

-** What is Exwm-X
+** What is EXWM-X

-Exwm-X is a derivative window manager based on EXWM (emacs x window manager), which focus on Mouse-Control-People.
+EXWM-X is a derivative window manager based on EXWM (emacs x window manager), which focus on Mouse-Control-People.

 ** Showcase